TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 {% alert "success" %}
 6. Use defaults such as:

    - Don't follow symlink directories.^[There are other solutions as well.
-The `zip` binary found on Unix systems handles this by deferring linkage until *all* files have been uncompressed.]
+The `unzip` binary found on Unix systems handles this by deferring linkage until *all* files have been uncompressed.]
    - Don't overwrite files.
 You don't want your files wiped out, right?

     It's a good idea to keep these defaults, unless you really need these features, and you're confident with the level of risk you're dealing with.